fluxionary/minetest-ethereal/README.md

  - Bamboo grows in higher elevation while sakura grows in lower
  - Added sakura wood, stairs, fence, gate and door
  - Added 5.0 checks to add new biomes and decorations
+ - Fixed water abm for dry dirt and added check for minetest 5.1 dry dirt also

 ### 1.25